JacobBHartman/monty/README.md

  * function names should usually follow the format of verbObject
  * loop-index variables and function pointers can be one letter

+## To-Do
+ * convert all ints to unsigned if you can
+ * review variable and function names
+ *

 ## Author(s)
  * Jacob Hartman - github: `JacobBHartman`